devvNA/devvNA/README.md

-# Hi there! 👋 I'm Devit Nur Azaqi
+# Hi there! 👋 I'm Devit
 I'm a passionate **Flutter Mobile Developer** with a love for creating beautiful and functional mobile applications.
 My focus is on building scalable, responsive, and highly-performant apps that provide users with smooth and enjoyable experiences.
 I focus on producing high-quality code that is clean, logically modularized, and easily interpreted by other programmers.
 I thrive on learning new technologies and constantly improving my coding skills.

 ## 🌱 Currently learning